CoronelVargasG/ProteomeDiscoverer_addAnalysis/README.md

 GO-BP analysis
 1) create the object allGO2genes <- annFUN.org(whichOnto='BP', feasibleGenes = NULL, mapping="org.Hs.eg.db", ID = "entrez")
-2)Convert your accessions to gene "SYMBOL"
+2) Convert your accessions to gene "SYMBOL"
-3)Create a new deta.frame using only the columnsENTEREZID just converted and adding the column AdjPvalue from "ForRank_EXPERIMENT1" element
+3) Create a new deta.frame using only the columnsENTEREZID just converted and adding the column AdjPvalue from "ForRank_EXPERIMENT1" element
-4)create a named vector element using the tibble::deframe function 5)Run the GO analysis
+4) create a named vector element using the tibble::deframe function
+5) Run the GO analysis
-6)Export a file with your GOs and the KS values (best limit <0.05).
+6) Export a file with your GOs and the KS values (best limit <0.05).
 You can use Revigo tools (http://revigo.irb.hr/) to create immages as treemaps, scatterplots, and Cytoscape-compatible (https://cytoscape.org/) plots.